xavierallem/Summary1/README.md

 1. Culture and the Mission of IoTIoT.in and Shunya OS
 1. Faster approach towards learning - 20hrs learning method
 1. Basic Git Work-flow
-1. Project management -GitLab Interface
+1. Project management - GitLab Interface
 1. Document like a professional coder
 1. Docker Basics
 1. Coding Style